Skip to main content

 Profit generated before 20/01/2006 = (Total profit x No. of days from acquisition to 19/01/2006) ÷ No. of days from acquisition to transfer

-For its part, the capital gain generated from January 20, 2006 will be determined by the result of multiplying the total gain by the number of days elapsed from January 20, 2006 to the date of the transfer and dividing the resulting product by the number of days that the asset element has remained in the taxpayer's assets.
+For its part, the capital gain generated from January 20, 2006 will be determined by the result of multiplying the total gain by the number of days elapsed from January 20, 2006 until the date of the transfer and dividing the resulting product by the number of days that the capital element has remained in the taxpayer's assets.

 In summary:

-This amount can also be determined directly by the difference between the total profit and that generated prior to January 20, 2006.
+This amount can also be determined directly by the difference between the total profit and the profit generated before January 20, 2006.